TWNWAKing/batch-gen-templates-for-preparing-cp-contests/README.md

 # batch-gen-templates-for-preparing-cp-contests

-A small tool which generates a batch of templates for each problem automatically while preparing for a competitive programming contest.
+A small tool written in `batch` which generates a batch of templates for each problem automatically while preparing for a competitive programming contest.

 **Update:** Now user can generate a folder for one single problem.
 See `genp.bat` for more details.